 The finding is from a study that analyzed the labor market effects of Vioxx, a joint pain medication that was introduced in the U.S. in 1999 and in Europe in the early 2000s and then removed from pharmacy shelves in 2004, after studies showed that it may cause an increased risk of heart attack and stroke.

 The introduction and withdrawal of Vioxx, which was commonly prescribed for conditions like arthritis, created a natural laboratory for economists Meghan Skira of the Terry College and Aline Bütikofer of the Norwegian School of Economics to study its effects on the labor supply of individuals with joint pain.
-They used administrative data from Norway on sickness absence and disability pension receipt for the analysis.
+The researchers based their analysis on administrative data from Norway on sickness absence and disability pension receipt for the analysis.

-While Vioxx helped keep people well enough to work, the economic consequences of taking it off the market were substantial for workers and their employers.
-Skira said the disproportionate labor market effect has compelling implications for the drug approval process and for predicting the consequences of taking a pharmaceutical off the market.
-The study also emphasizes the importance of weighing economic factors when determining the net benefits of advances in medical and pharmaceutical technology.
+The economic consequences of taking Vioxx off the market were substantial for workers and their employers—an effect that Skira says has compelling implications both for the drug approval process and for the decision to take a pharmaceutical off the market.
+The study, published in the Journal of Human Resources, also emphasizes the importance of weighing economic factors when determining the net benefits of advances in medical technologies and pharmaceuticals.

 While both men and women suffer from joint pain, Vioxx’s removal from the market had a larger impact on women’s sickness absence, the study found.

 “This is consistent with other studies that find gender differences in absenteeism,” Skira says.
 “While we can’t say for certain what causes these differences, it may be due to what studies call the ‘double burden’ and the gender division of household work.
 The idea is that women are more exposed to the ‘double burden’ of combining work with family obligations, which may affect their ability to cope with negative health shocks.”